Elinext Boosts App Development for Geolocation Services

-Elinext, an alliance of software development companies, is strengthening its position in the global market as a provider of georeferencing solutions for mobile devices and smart TV platforms
+Elinext, a group of software development companies, is strengthening its position in the global market as a provider of georeferencing solutions for mobile devices and smart TV platforms

 June 15, 2012.